hyungmogu/ctci/README.md

 ## Work Summary

+### September 26th, 2019
+1. Reviewed the following courses for the final exam for Team Treehouse
+    - Django Forms (Topic 2/4)
+2. Reviewed questions and code exercises of the following course(s)
+    - Django Authentication
+3. Previewed questions and code exercises of the following course(s)
+    - Customizing Django Templates
+    - Django Basics

 ### September 25th, 2019
 1. Attempted fourth round of final exam for Team Treehouse
     - result: Not Passed